imphenomenal07/100-Days-of-DevOps/Day05/Day05.md

-Day5: SELinux installation and configuration
+# Day 5: SELinux installation and configuration

-1. Check os
+# 1. Check os
 $ cat /etc/or-release

-2. Check if the SELinux is already installed or not
+# 2. Check if the SELinux is already installed or not
 $ sestatus

 if you get "SELINUX = disable", means SELinux is installed.
 In case of error, not installed.